Taking Action: The Power of Putting “Hope Before Handcuffs”

 - Understanding Opioids and Their Effects

 - Taking Action: Multi-Pronged Approach Fighting Opioids in Northern Michigan

 - Opioid Abuse in Someone You Love: Recognizing the Signs

-This post is part of our Taking Action series, in which we’ll focus on Blue Cross-supported efforts across Michigan to address the opioid epidemic.
+This post was updated with current numbers and titles on Jan.
+7, 2020.
+It was part of our Taking Action series, in which we focused on Blue Cross-supported efforts across Michigan to address the opioid epidemic.
 Check back to find out how other communities are fighting the problem of opioid use disorder and overdose.